Software die Spass macht

 Sid Meier's Civilization (1991) is a staying power as one of the most dominant and recognizable PC franchises in history.
 The game is based on building and managing a civilization from its early stages to its modern era, while competing against other civilizations for resources, territory, and technological advancements.
 The player takes on the role of a leader of a civilization and guides its development through various eras of history.
 The gameplay involves exploration, diplomacy, trade, research, and warfare.
 Sid Meier's Civilization has become one of the most successful and critically acclaimed video game series of all time.

-Dune (1992) is a neat adventure/strategy hybrid with enough strategy elements to keep things interesting: you must allocate your followers (the native Fremen) to various jobs, maximize spice production, and ultimately fight the Harkonnen with armies.
-Also features beautiful VGA graphics depicting passages of time.
+Dune (1992) is a neat adventure/strategy hybrid with enough strategy elements to keep things interesting: you must allocate your followers on planet Dune (the native Fremen) to various jobs, maximize spice production, and ultimately fight the Harkonnen with armies.
+The game features beautiful VGA graphics depicting passages of time.
 Easily one of the most graphically stunning games ever made, and one of the most unique.
-Start it with a bat-file containing:
+Here's the walkthrough.
+Change the DUNE.BAT file to

 @echo off